Tazarotene topical: 7 things you should know

 - Apply exactly as directed by your doctor.
 Excessive use does not increase the effect of tazarotene and may increase the risk of side effects such as redness, skin peeling, and discomfort.
 Avoid contact with the mouth, eyes, and other mucous membranes.
 If it gets into your eyes, flush them with copious amounts of cool water.
 Do not cover the cream or gel with plastic or an occlusive dressing.

-- When using the cream or gel to treat psoriasis, apply to dry skin.
+- When using the cream or gel to treat psoriasis, apply it to dry skin.
 If required, you may apply a moisturizer at least one hour before applying, and ensure no moisturizer remains on the skin when it comes time to apply tazarotene.
 Do not apply the product to unaffected skin as this may increase the risk of side effects.

 - Wash your hands after applying the cream or gel (unless you are treating your hands for psoriasis).

 - It is common to experience short-lived (transient) itching, burning, or stinging after applying the preparation.
 If irritation is excessive, temporarily discontinue tazarotene.
-Talk to your doctor about a reduction in strength of the preparation (if you have psoriasis), or a decrease in how frequently you apply the preparation.
+Talk to your doctor about a reduction in the strength of the preparation (if you have psoriasis), or a decrease in how frequently you apply the preparation.
 Treatment may be reinitiated or the concentration increased at a later date.

 - When used to treat psoriasis, tazarotene is often prescribed with a corticosteroid to reduce the skin irritation that sometimes develops from using only a retinoid.
 This medication also increases sun sensitivity.
-Wearing protective clothing and using sunscreen is recommended.
+Wearing protective clothing and using sunscreen are recommended.
 Follow instructions on the label to minimize the risk of side effects.

 - When using to treat acne, gently wash and dry the affected acne areas before putting on the gel/cream.
 Apply a thin film of 0.1% cream or gel to cover all lesions.

-- When using to treat photoaging, gently wash the face with a mild cleanser, pat and dry, then wait 20 to 30 minutes before applying apply a pea-sized amount of 0.1% cream to cover the face (including the eyelids if desired, but avoid the eyes and mouth).
+- When using to treat photoaging, gently wash the face with a mild cleanser, pat and dry, then wait for 20 to 30 minutes before applying a pea-sized amount of 0.1% cream to cover the face (including the eyelids if desired, but avoid the eyes and mouth).
 Moisturizers may be applied to the face either before or after tazarotene, but ensure the first topical preparation has been absorbed into the skin and is completely dry before applying the second topical preparation.